-Sending a young adolescent to a boarding middle school can be one of the best decisions a parent can make for their child.
-Boarding life harnesses the middle schooler’s natural motivation to be social while under of the care of adults who they consider friends and mentors.
-It allows them to experiment with new habits of work, play and study, free from expectations that have become constrictive.
-They discover new relationships that allow them to improve their communication and conflict resolution skills.
+Sending your young adolescent to a junior boarding school can be one of the best decisions you make as a parent.
+Middle schoolers are social.
+Boarding life harnesses their natural motivation to be around their peers while under of the care of adults who they consider friends and mentors.
+They can experiment with new habits of work, play and study, free from expectations that have become constrictive.

 - confident being themselves